-Here's some heartwarming stories from the campus of Southern Nazarene University written in the style of the "Chicken Soup for the Soul" series.
+Here are some heartwarming stories from the campus of Southern Nazarene University.
+They are written in the style of the "Chicken Soup for the Soul" series.

 Giving it away | "I didn't want it to end | One bite at a time | Deliverance from addiction | It changed her life | Oklahoma City bombing

 No one knows how much money Dr. Lyle Tullis gave away to students.
 I was his colleague for nearly a decade and I never ceased to be amazed at his generosity.
 He taught sociology; I taught missions.

 Our university has an aggressive program of providing cross-cultural experiences for students.
 Lots of students take advantage of summer experiences overseas.
 Early on, I discovered that no group left for overseas without some of its members receiving substantial financial help from Dr. Tullis.

 It wasn't that he made a lot of money.
 For one thing, he taught at a church-run institution.
 As a result, his salary was half of what his counterparts earned in nearby tax-supported institutions.

 Other faculty members occasionally groused about comparatively low pay scale.
 Not Lyle Tullis.
 Occasionally a professor would leave our campus for a more lucrative position.
 A couple of them told me they did so because, with higher pay checks, "I can better provide for my family."

 The size of Lyle Tullis' paycheck never seemed to be the most important thing to him.
 I realized that one day when I was thanking him for helping a student with mission trip costs.